China–European Union relations: Trade

-The EU is China's largest trading partner, and in 2020, China overtook the US in becoming the EU's largest trade partner in terms of goods.
+The EU and China are each other's largest trading partner as of 2023.
+The EU is the PRC's largest trading partner, and the PRC is the EU's largest trade partner.
+In 2023 China accounted for 9% of EU goods exports and 20% of EU goods imports.
+In 2020, China overtook the US in becoming the EU's largest trade partner in terms of goods.
 Most of this trade is in industrial and manufactured goods.
 US is still EU's leading partner when services are included in the calculation.
 Between 2009 and 2010 alone EU exports to China increased by 38% and China's exports to the EU increased by 31%.